-- c.
-Let n be the number 0.d.
-For each String argName in names, in list order do - Let n be the current value of n plus 1. - If n is greater than argCount, let v be undefined otherwise let v be the value of the n'th ii. element of args. - Let argAlreadyDeclared be the result of calling env's HasBinding concrete method passing iii. argName as the argument. - iv.
-If argAlreadyDeclared is false, then - 1.
-Call env's CreateMutableBinding concrete method passing argName as the argument. - 2.
-Call env's InitializeBinding concrete method passing argName, and undefined as - Call env's SetMutableBinding concrete method passing argName, v, and strict as the arguments. - 5.
+- 1. Let env be the environment record component of the running execution context's VariableEnvironment. - 2.
+If code is eval code, then let configurableBindings be true else let configurableBindings be false. - 3.
+If code is strict code, then let strict be true else let strict be false. - 4.
 For each FunctionDeclaration f in code, in source text order do - a.
 Let fn be the Identifier in FunctionDeclaration f. - b.
 Let fo be the result of instantiating FunctionDeclaration f as described in Clause 13. - c.
-Let funcAlreadyDeclared be the result of calling env's HasBinding concrete method passing fn as the argument. - If funcAlreadyDeclared is false, then - Call env's CreateMutableBinding concrete method passing fn and configurableBindings as the arguments. - ii.
-Call env's InitializeBinding concrete method passing fn, and undefined as the arguments. - Else if env is the environment record component of the global environment then - Let go be the global object. - ii.
-Let existing Prop be the result of calling the [[GetOwnProperty]] internal method of go with argument fn. - If existing Prop is undefined or existing Prop. [[Configurable]] is true, then iii. - Call the [[DefineOwnProperty]] internal method of go, passing fn, Property Descriptor {[[Value]]: undefined, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: configurableBindings }, and true as arguments. - iv.
-Else if IsAccessorDescriptor(existingProp) or existingProp does not have attribute values {[[Writable]]: true, [[Enumerable]]: true}, then - 1.
+Let funcAlreadyDeclared be the result of calling env's HasBinding concrete method passing fn as the argument. - d.
+If funcAlreadyDeclared is false, then - i.
+Call env's CreateMutableBinding concrete method passing fn and configurableBindings as the arguments. - ii.
+Call env's InitializeBinding concrete method passing fn, and undefined as the arguments. - e.
+Else if env is the environment record component of the global environment then - i.
+Let go be the global object. - ii.
+Let existingProp be the result of calling the [[GetOwnProperty]] internal method of go with argument fn. - iii.
+If existingProp is undefined or existingProp.[[Configurable]] is true, then - Call the [[DefineOwnProperty]] internal method of go, passing fn, Property Descriptor {[[Value]]: undefined, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: configurableBindings }, and true as arguments. - iv.
+Else if IsAccessorDescriptor(existingProp) or existingProp does not have attribute values - {[[Writable]]: true, [[Enumerable]]: true}, then - 1.
 Throw a TypeError exception. - f.
-Call env's SetMutableBinding concrete method passing fn, fo, and strict as the arguments. - 6.
-Let argumentsAlreadyDeclared be the result of calling env's HasBinding concrete method passing "arguments" as the argument. - 7.
-If code is function code and argumentsAlreadyDeclared is false, then - a.
-Let argsObj be the result of calling the abstract operation CreateArgumentsObject (10.6) passing func, names, args, env and strict as arguments. - If strict is true, then - Call env's CreateImmutableBinding concrete method passing the String "arguments" as i. the argument. - c.
-Else, - Call env's CreateMutableBinding concrete method passing the String "arguments" as the argument. - d.
-Call env's InitializeBinding concrete method passing "arguments" and argsObj as arguments.

-- 8. For each VariableDeclaration and VariableDeclarationNoIn d in code, in source text order do - a.
+Call env's SetMutableBinding concrete method passing fn, fo, and strict as the arguments. - 5.
+For each VariableDeclaration and VariableDeclarationNoIn d in code, in source text order do - a.
 Let dn be the Identifier in d. - b.
 Let varAlreadyDeclared be the result of calling env's HasBinding concrete method passing dn as the argument. - c.
-If varAlreadyDeclared is false, then - i.
+If varAlreadyDeclared is false, then

+- i.
 Call env's CreateMutableBinding concrete method passing dn and configurableBindings as the arguments. - ii.
 Call env's InitializeBinding concrete method passing dn, and undefined as the arguments. - iii.
 Call env's SetMutableBinding concrete method passing dn, undefined, and strict as the arguments. - d. else if env is the environment record component of the global environment then - i.
 Let go be the global object. - ii.
-Let existingProp be the result of calling the [[GetOwnProperty]] internal method of go with argument fn. - iii.
-If existing Prop is undefined, then - 1.
-Call the [[DefineOwnProperty]] internal method of go, passing dn, Property Descriptor {[[Value]]: undefined, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: configurableBindings }, and true as arguments.
+Let existingProp be the result of calling the [[GetOwnProperty]] internal method of go with argument dn. - iii.
+If existingProp is undefined, then - Call the [[DefineOwnProperty]] internal method of go, passing dn, Property Descriptor {[[Value]]: undefined, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: configurableBindings }, and true as arguments.